Universal Tuner 2.3 NEW

 IMPORTANT: Selecting an instrument will change the range of the tuner!

-You will see a representation of the tuning as seen from above, facing the instrument.
-Starting with one for the lowest string.
+You will see a representation of the tuning as viewed from above, facing the instrument.
+Starting with one for the lowest string (in most cases).

-Note: If you pick guitar, you will get an alternative tuning option, that can be activated by clicking the “Magic wand”-button (see Fig. 7-1).
+Note: If you pick guitar, you will get an alternative tuning option, which can be activated by clicking the “Magic wand” button.
+(See Figure 7-1)

 Figure 7-1: Tuning window